3. Civil society

 if this term is not reserved for the free press.
 The relative independence of the organization from the enterprise itself is illustrated by the fact that occasionally the organization is sourced out.

-secondarily typified as a projection on the economic relation frame.
+organization is secondarily typified as a projection on the economic relation frame.
 Sometimes the members of the organization are not members of the association, but employees.
-Therefore, in an enterprise the organization cannot always be distinguished from the
+Therefore, in an enterprise the organization cannot always be distinguished

-association itself.
+from the association itself.
 The organization of an association maintains economically typified relations with clients and suppliers.
 These relations are not based on authority but on contracts.
 The larger an association, the more important its organization.
-Sometimes

-the organization gets so much attention that an association which is in fact primarily not economically characterized is conducted like an enterprise.
-However, when a hospital starts behaving like an enterprise, it risks the danger that the patients are treated
+Sometimes the organization gets so much attention that an association which is in fact primarily not economically characterized is conducted like an enterprise.
+However, when a hospital starts behaving like an enterprise, it risks the danger that the patients

 3.9.
 Free political associations